Create a checkout link

 |---|---|

-| ACTIVE | The link is shareable and Stripe Checkout will accept payment.
+| ACTIVE | The link is shareable and the donation page will accept payment.
 Default on creation. |

 | COMPLETED | The donor paid.
 The donation row exists in Donations and the link can no longer be paid. |

 | EXPIRED | The Expires date has passed.
-Stripe Checkout refuses the session. |
+The link no longer accepts payment. |

 | CANCELED | An admin manually cancelled the link before payment.
-Stripe Checkout refuses the session. |
+The link no longer accepts payment. |

 When to use a checkout link vs. a donation form